-Join Olivia Stone for an in-depth discussion in this video Motors and sensors, part of Lego Mindstorms: Open the Box.
+Join Olivia Chiu Stone for an in-depth discussion in this video Motors and sensors, part of Learning Lego Mindstorms.

 - [Voiceover] The motors and sensors in the EV3 kit…help your robot interact with the world around it.…To help your robot move around,…the Mindstorm's EV3 kit…comes with two types of motors,…a large motor and a medium motor.…Both motors have a built in rotation sensor…that can tell me to the degree, its position…which helps with precise control.…The large motor is a stronger but slower motor…that can run at 160 to 170 RPM.…